gunasekhar02/Personal-Cloud-Storage-using-Raspberry-pi/README.md

 ## Software Requirements

-1.NextCloud
+1. NextCloud
-2.Raspbian OS
+2. Raspbian OS
-3.Apache
+3. Apache

 ## Hardware Requirements

-1.Raspberry pi model 3B+.
+1. Raspberry pi model 3B+.
-2.Laptop with min. of 4 GB RAM.
+2. Laptop with min. of 4 GB RAM.
-3.Micro SD card in which Raspbian OS installed in it.
+3. Micro SD card in which Raspbian OS installed in it.
-4.Adaptor for power supply to Raspberry pi.
+4. Adaptor for power supply to Raspberry pi.